scalyr/helm-scalyr/README.md

 ## Set Custom Configuration Options

 To set configuration options that are not in the chart's [values.yaml](https://github.com/scalyr/helm-scalyr/blob/main/charts/scalyr-agent/values.yaml), the Agent reads and parses [JSON file fragments](https://app.scalyr.com/help/scalyr-agent#modularConfig).
-These can be set in the values file with the ``scalyr.config`` option.
+These can be set with the ``scalyr.config`` option in the values file.

 Since Helm cannot pass JSON strings as YAML key values, each JSON fragment must be base64 JSON.
 For example, if your custom config fragment is at ``ci/examples/agent.d/my-config.json``: